pslu-mphil/Core-course-notes/_sources/04_biospheres/intro/intro.md

 figclass: margin-caption
 width: 90%
 ---
 The ~550 million year old imprint of one of the earliest animals, Dickinsonia.
-The advent of animals represents one of the major evolutionary transitions in Earth history, as animals began to mechanically alter the environment they inhabted.
+The advent of animals represents one of the major evolutionary transitions in Earth history, as animals began to mechanically alter the environment they inhabited.
 Image credit: Getty.
 ```